 diamond icon Davies retains Darcy and Bingley's conversation almost verbatim: Bingley declares that Jane is the 'most beautiful creature I ever beheld' while appropriately the music playing is the country dance tune 'The Happy Captive'.
 Darcy states that being unable to dance with Miss Bingley or Mrs Hurst 'it would be a punishment for me to stand up with any other woman in the room', which is close to Austen's dialogue.
 Davies claims in his stage directions that in his very strong words 'there's an undercurrent of humour to it which is not unconscious on Darcy's part', i.e. this is men's banter, but it does not play out that way on screen.internal link from note-240

-diamond icon After Darcy slights Elizabeth saying she is 'tolerable' but 'not handsome enough to tempt me' and has already been rejected by 'other men', Davies' adaptation stages it so that Elizabeth crosses in front of him to reach Charlotte: 'This means she has to pass DARCY' who thinks 'actually she is rather interesting'...laying the first foundation here for his attraction to her, which the novel does not. internal link from note-250 In the 2005 adaptation, the Bennet family have already been introduced to the Bingley party and Elizabeth has asked Darcy if he likes to dance to which replies with the colloquial ‘Not if I can help it’.
+diamond icon After Darcy slights Elizabeth saying she is 'tolerable' but 'not handsome enough to tempt me' and has already been rejected by 'other men', Davies' adaptation stages it so that Elizabeth crosses in front of him to reach Charlotte: 'This means she has to pass DARCY' who thinks 'actually she is rather interesting'... laying the first foundation here for his attraction to her, which the novel does not. internal link from note-250 In the 2005 adaptation, the Bennet family have already been introduced to the Bingley party and Elizabeth has asked Darcy if he likes to dance to which replies with the colloquial ‘Not if I can help it’.
 She is in a quiet spot with Charlotte, hidden from view, when they overhear ‘not handsome enough to tempt me’ line.
 This adaptation spares Elizabeth the ‘slighted by other men’ comment.

 diamond icon While 'Jane was so admired' Mrs Bennet relates 'with much bitterness of spirit and some exaggeration' Darcy's slight to Elizabeth and claims she is not so badly off 'by not suiting his fancy'.
-Davies plays up the banter between Mr and Mrs Bennet even further than Austen and engages Mr Bennet's playful indignance: 'Slighted my Lizzy, did he?'
-But the screenwriter gives the last word to Elizabeth who 'safely' promises 'never to dance with Mr. Darcy!'
+Davies plays up the banter between Mr and Mrs Bennet even further than Austen and engages Mr Bennet's playful indignance: 'Slighted my Lizzy, did he?'.
+But the screenwriter gives the last word to Elizabeth who 'safely' promises 'never to dance with Mr Darcy!'.
 A promise that will be broken at Netherfield Ball.internal link from note-280

 diamond iconAusten plunges the reader straight into Elizabeth's experience of the Netherfield Ball at the start of Chapter 18.
 She is looking around the crowded drawing room, trying to locate Wickham.
 After Denny explains his absence, she is furious and barely able to control her feelings when Darcy comes to ask how she is.
-'Attention, forbearance, patience with Darcy, was injury to Wickham' and 'turned away with a degree of ill-humour.'
+'Attention, forbearance, patience with Darcy, was injury to Wickham' and she 'turned away with a degree of ill-humour.'
 This first encounter is replaced in the 1995 adaptation by a series of intense looks between Darcy and Elizabeth across the room.
 However, the scene-setting for the ball is grander than for the public assembly at Meryton - with guests being met formally by the Bingleys and the reception, dancing and dining taking place across several decorated rooms.internal link from note-300 The band is also much larger and the music more refined.
 Davies' stage directions describe the ball room as 'glittering, elegant, very formal...
 Beautiful room, tall windows, chandeliers, lots of ELEGANT PEOPLE'. link to video for note-300 The setting for the 2005 adaptation is even grander and the camera follows Elizabeth through the rooms, gazing around in wonder. link to video for note-300

 diamond icon The comic juxtaposition of Elizabeth's dance with Mr Collins and her stately dance with Darcy is heightened in the 1995 adaptation.
 Austen describes her 'dances of mortification' with her cousin.
 In Davies' adaptation the lively leaping dance that accompanies 'The Shrewsbury Lasses' tune allows for Mr Collins ridiculous jumps and mistakes with the dance steps.
 The 2005 film has Mr Collins staring overintently into Elizabeth's eyes while she catches up on news of Wickham from her friends in moments when the dance parts her from Mr Collins.
 This is the Boulanger which is the C18thC equivalent of speed-dating dance.internal link from note-305

 diamond iconIn contrast, Austen underlines the fact that once Elizabeth has got over her own shock of accepting Darcy's spontaneous invitation to dance she notices 'the dignity to which she was arrived' in standing up with him in the eyes of the company.
 Davies notes that Darcy and Elizabeth 'dance very well together' and the dignified, 'Wildboar [Mr Beveridge's] Maggot' allows for the 'superior dancing' that Sir William openly praises them for.
-The pauses caused by Elizabeth and Darcy being separated during the dance add to the tension and drama of their conversation.internal link from note-310 The complexity of the choreography makes it all the more impressive that the actors only had three days to master this and all the other dances in the series [choreographer, Jane Gibson, in The Making of Pride and Prejudice].
+The pauses caused by Elizabeth and Darcy being separated during the dance add to the tension and drama of their conversation.internal link from note-310 The complexity of the choreography makes it all the more impressive that the actors only had three days to master this and all the other dances in the series, according to choreographer, Jane Gibson ('The Making of Pride and Prejudice', 1995).

 diamond iconThe tone of the conversation that Elizabeth starts is lighter at first in the 1995 adaptation but, in the novel, the verbs and adverbs used to describe her tone and attitude show she views it as 'a greater punishment to her partner to oblige him to talk'.
 Phrases like 'Archly', 'unable to resist the temptation' and 'replied with emphasis' indicate she is trying to irritate Darcy in revenge for his ill-treatment of Wickham.
 Darcy's 'Do you talk by the rule when dancing?' seems light in repsonse to what sound like teasing comments.
-Both adaptations retain this glittering dialogue but omit other small talk, for example about 'private balls being much pleasnter than public ones.'internal link from note-315 This comment is restored in their dialogue in the 2005 film, although Elizabeth starts the whole conversation more informally with 'I love this dance', which is accompanied by a soulful theme from Purcell's opera Dido and Aeneas: serious music heralding a grown-up relationship between them.
+Both adaptations retain this glittering dialogue but omit other small talk, for example about 'private balls being much pleasnter than public ones.'internal link from note-315 This comment is restored in their dialogue in the 2005 film, although Elizabeth starts the whole conversation more informally with 'I love this dance', which is accompanied by a soulful theme from Purcell's opera 'Dido and Aeneas': serious music heralding a grown-up relationship between them.

 diamond iconOnce Mr Darcy asks Elizabeth if she and her sisters often walk to Meryton, the conversation turns darker.
 It allows her to introduce the topic of Wickham and he tries to explain that Wickham does not often keep friends.internal link from note-320 Austen interrupts the dance with Sir William's comments about a future happy event between Jane and Bingley and Darcy's eyes 'are directed with a very serious expression towards Bingley and Jane'.
 When the dance resumes, he attempts to discover her reading tastes - always a good sign in a male character in Austen - but she moves back to his character and how once a resentment is formed he rarely forgives.
 Darcy requests her to delay judgement him for the present - not to hold on to hasty first impressions.
-The signals he sends are retained in the Davies' adapation and the two part as the dance ends.
-One stage direction sums up the tone he forsees Elizabeth taking, however: 'ELIZABETH, playfulness masking aggression'.
+The signals he sends are retained in the Davies' adaptation and the two part as the dance ends.
+One stage direction sums up the tone he foresees Elizabeth taking, however: 'ELIZABETH, playfulness masking aggression'.
 The 2005 adaptation moves further away from Austen to create one of the most memorable scenes of the whole film.
 The dance is intense, full of longing looks and miscommunication.
 It ends not with Darcy's request to Elizabeth but with his pledge to 'afford [her] more clarity in the future' about his character.
 The two have stopped dancing while other dancers move around them and when they resume are alone in the ballroom - immersed in one another's movements and gazes - until the music stops.
 The effect is that of a couple falling in love in spite of themselves.

-diamond iconImmediately after her dance with Darcy, Austen issues Elizabeth and the reader with two warnings about Wickham - one venomous one from Caroline Bingley who insists that Wickham 'has treated Mr Darcy in an infamous manner'.
-Ironically, this is intended to hurt Elizabeth, this information could do Elizabeth a favour.
+diamond iconImmediately after her dance with Darcy, Austen issues Elizabeth and the reader with two warnings about Wickham - the first is venomous from Caroline Bingley who insists that Wickham 'has treated Mr Darcy in an infamous manner'.
+Ironically, while this is intended to hurt Elizabeth, this information could do Elizabeth a favour.
 'Insolent girl!' she responds, labelling it as a 'paltry attack'.
 The second warning comes from indirectly from Mr Bingley via Jane.
 Elizabeth may feel that Jane's views are influenced by her feelings for Bingley, but in fact it is she who is biased due to her prejudice against Darcy.
 The 1995 adaptation depicts both these warnings and Elizabeth acknowledges 'Mr Bingley's sincerity' in believing his friend.internal link from note-325 The 2005 adaptation however, replaces the Miss Bingley warning with a snide comment - 'What interesting relatives you have, Miss Elizabeth' as Mr Collins introduces himself to Darcy.
-It does not inlcude the warning from Jane at all and so for Elizabeth and the viewer there is much less foreshadowing of Wickham shady nature in Joe Wright's film.
+It does not include the warning from Jane at all and so for Elizabeth and the viewer there is much less foreshadowing of Wickham's shady nature in Joe Wright's film.

 diamond icon At the end of Chapter 18 the narrator remarks that to Elizabeth it seems 'that had her family made an agreement to expose themselves as much as they could during the evening, it would have been impossible for them to play their parts with more spirit or finer success'.
 Reflecting on the middle and end parts of the Netherfield Ball, this refers not only to the humiliation of Mr Collins before Darcy but also her mother's loud comments on Jane's match with Bingley.
-Lizzy's with Mr Collins and this throwing her younger daughters 'in the way of other rich men' but also Mary's embarrassing song at the piano and her father's public admonishment of her.internal link from note-330Whereas, Elizabeth is stuck at the dinner table, listening to her mother's boasts of her daughter's conquests and their family's luck, in Davies' adaptation she overhears from some distance and when Bingley shouts 'Shall we not have some music? link to video for note-330 I have a great desire for a song.
-Caroline!' watches Mary rush up the piano.
+Lizzy's with Mr Collins and this throwing her younger daughters 'in the way of other rich men' but also Mary's embarrassing song at the piano and her father's public admonishment of her.internal link from note-330 Whereas, Elizabeth is stuck at the dinner table, listening to her mother's boasts of her daughter's conquests and their family's luck, in Davies' adaptation she overhears from some distance and when Bingley shouts 'Shall we not have some music?
+I have a great desire for a song.
+Caroline!' watches Mary rush up the piano link to video for note-330.
 After her father puts a stop to this before she starts a second song, Elizabeth's shame is complete.
-This memory comes back to haunt her, in Chapter 34 when Darcy mentions her family's awful behaviour as factor that have prevented his proposing before.internal link from note-330 The 2005 adaptation is much freer with the events of the ball after the Darcy-Elizabeth dance.
+This memory comes back to haunt her, in Chapter 34 when Darcy mentions her family's awful behaviour as a factor that has prevented his proposing before.internal link from note-330 The 2005 adaptation is much freer with the events of the ball after the Darcy-Elizabeth dance.
 The camera roves around folowing first Elizabeth who witnesses Mary's humiliation, then glimpsing Darcy as he overhears Mrs Bennet's boast, then Jane and Bingley as they talk about riding and finally Mr Collins who is sadly picking the petals off a single flower', and finally back to Elizabeth – alone outside and full of shame.
 This neatly condenses the events of the latter stages of Austen's ball into a short space of time.

 diamond icon The Davies adaptation of Netherfield ball ends with the wild dancing of Lydia through the dining room, after which she throws herself down a chair and shouts how 'fagged' she is.internal link from note-335 Austen describes how by outstaying their welcome and being the last to leave the ball, by Mrs Bennet's design, they had 'time to see how heartily they were wished away by some of the [Bingley] family'.
 The 2005 adaptation has a scene dedicated to the Bennets' departure in the light of a grey dawn.
-Mrs Bennet declares she has 'never had such a wonderful time' as the camera pans up to the balcony and Caroline says 'You cannot be serious, Charles.'
+Mrs Bennet declares she has 'never had such a wonderful time' as the camera pans up to the balcony and Caroline says, 'You cannot be serious, Charles.'
 It sounds a note of reality and is a far cry from the glittering romantic start to the evening when carriages bringing town and country arrived at Netherfield.

-diamond icon With Elizabeth's response to her aunt's letter the reader is drawn close to her mixed emotions, as she fathoms what Darcy's actions in funding and arranging Lydia's marriage to Wickham might mean to her relationship with him.
+diamond icon With Elizabeth's response to her aunt's letter in Chapter 52, the reader is drawn close to her mixed emotions, as she fathoms what Darcy's actions in funding and arranging Lydia's marriage to Wickham might mean to her relationship with him.
 She is deep in thought.
-In Davies' 1995 adaptation this is presented as the image of Darcy and her uncle shaking hands fades and Elizabeth has only a moment to reflect before Wickham arrives. link to video for note-900In the 2005 film, Elizabeth hears of Darcy's involvement from Lydia at the dining table.
-At this point Wickham shoots her an unnerved glance causing him to drop his plate.
+In Davies' 1995 adaptation this is presented as the image of Darcy and her uncle shaking hands fades and Elizabeth has only a moment to reflect before Wickham arrives. link to video for note-900 In the 2005 film, Elizabeth hears of Darcy's involvement from Lydia at the dining table.
+At this point Wickham shoots her an unnerved glance.
 It is only as he pauses to nod goodbye to her and she turns away, that he will know her full disapproval.
 A whole dialogue from the novel is expressed solely by a series of looks. link to video for note-900

 diamond icon The settings between the novel and the 1995 adaptation contrast strongly here - at the start of Chapter 52, Elizabeth is in 'the little copse' reading the letter.
 In Davies' script she is in the garden much closer to the house.internal link from note-905 She is somewhat ambushed by Wickham in the novel, barely having time to get up from her seat, and with no chance of avoiding him.
 On screen in the 1995 production, Wickham is posing against a wall when he interrupts her reading.